Baker Mayfield Video: Drunk Oklahoma Quarterback Curses And Runs, Cops Slam Him

-The below video of University of Oklahoma quarterback Baker Mayfield is getting plenty of views across plenty of websites, after the video of Baker’s arrest was recently released.
+The video below of University of Oklahoma quarterback Baker Mayfield is getting plenty of views across plenty of websites, after the video of Baker’s arrest was recently released.
 The melee occurred in February in Fayetteville, Arkansas, but Fayetteville police recently released video of Mayfield’s arrest and viewers are reacting to the hard hit taken by the University of Oklahoma star quarterback.
-As reported by Fox23.com, Baker was arrested for disorderly conduct and public intoxication, and the video first shows police speaking with Mayfield and warning him about his language.
+As reported by Fox23, Baker was arrested for disorderly conduct and public intoxication, and the video first shows police speaking with Mayfield and warning him about his language.
 At one point, Mayfield begins to run away slowly from the cops but is quickly tackled hard against the concrete by police.

-Warning: The following video of Baker’s arrest contains language and circumstances that might be disturbing to viewers.
+Warning: The following video of Baker Mayfield’s arrest contains language and circumstances that might be disturbing to viewers.

-According to TMZ, Baker’s arrest happened on February 25, with police attempting to ask Mayfield about a previous event that occurred earlier that night.
-However, Baker apparently did not want to talk about that incident, because Mayfield soon attempted to take off and run and that’s when the cops quickly took down the football star.
+According to TMZ, Mayfield’s arrest happened on February 25, with police attempting to ask him about a previous event that occurred earlier that night.
+However, Mayfield apparently did not want to talk about that incident, because he soon attempted to take off and run and that’s when the cops quickly took down the football star.

 Mayfield screamed expletives at the cops after they took him down against the low concrete wall.
-Along with the public intoxication charge, Baker was hit with disorderly conduct, resisting arrest and charges for fleeing the scene.
+Along with the public intoxication charge, Mayfield was hit with disorderly conduct, resisting arrest, and charges for fleeing the scene.

 Oklahoma quarterback Baker Mayfield gets tackled into a wall in arrest video released Friday by Arkansas police. https://t.co/SsNvzO9TUo